prebid/Prebid.js/modules/uid2IdSystem.md

 | params.phoneHash | When you have user's hashed, normalized phone number  | Yes                                  | Yes                            |

-*Note that setIdentityFromEmail will normalize email addresses, but setIdentityFromPhone requires phone numbers to be normalized.*
+*Note that setting params.email will normalize email addresses, but params.phone requires phone numbers to be normalized.*

 Refer to [Normalization and Encoding](#normalization-and-encoding) for details on email address normalization, SHA-256 hashing and Base64 encoding.